 Thank you again to everyone who contributed to making the 2017 conference a success.
 We appreciate the candour and care in which sponsors, speakers, presenters, exhibitors, delegates and counsellors exchanged ideas and lessons learned.
-I am sure I am not alone in heading back to my workplace and community with a renewed sense of energy, direction and inspiration to work together towards our shared goal of halving suicides in Australia over the next ten years.
+I am sure I am not alone in heading back to my workplace and community with a renewed sense of energy, direction and inspiration.

 We’ve had some great feedback and are looking forward to making the 2019 conference even better.
 We look forward to welcoming you and your colleagues to the premier, multidisciplinary, educational event in the suicide prevention sector in 2018, the National Suicide Prevention Conference.